krishnakadiyala/NPAcourse/labs/Bonus_Labs/Dynamic_Inventory.md

 The goal is to understand what key-values you need to return if you are building your own dynamic inventory script.

 You can see here the keys are group names.
-It's values has a key called hosts and there is a list of hosts inside there.
+Its values has a key called hosts and there is a list of hosts inside there.

 ##### Step 5